 Negative Review Response Examples

 Responding to a negative review can be difficult, so here are some examples that you can use as reference:

-- Set the Facts Straight – In this review, we took the opportunity to tell our client’s side of the story.
+- Set the Facts Straight – Take the opportunity to tell your client’s/your side of the story.
 This allows potential customers to draw their own conclusions based on the review and response.

 - Include a Call to Action – As stated above, we always encourage you to take negative customer experiences offline, but it doesn’t hurt to encourage the customer to reach out to you in your review response, especially if you want to respond quickly to the review.

 - Verify That It's A Real Review – Occasionally, people will post fake or untrue reviews.
 Some reviews might come from people that aren’t even customers.
 If you are unable to verify that the reviewer is an actual customer, include that in your review response so potential customers will be aware that it might not be an accurate representation of your business.
 Important: do not claim a review is fake just because you disagree with it.

 Responding to online reviews can be challenging, but if you go at it with a level-headed, enthusiastic approach, you are more likely to see success in your online reputation management.
 For more tips on reputation management, check out Part 1 and Part 2 of Written in the Stars: Leadhub's Guide to Reputation Management.